SRPatel203/Shushrut/README.md

 2. Providing proper medication for a particular disease (Allopathic, Herbal, Homeopathic, Traditional and home-made remedies)

 3. Providing proper details of doctors to be consulted, for cross-consultation and for situations needing immediate attention.

+It is an attempt to provide Health Care facilities to people living in far-flung and inaccessible areas,who donot have doctors for immediate consultation, by prescribing medications to atleast some basic illness.
+Shushrut is an honest endeavor by Abhilash Mishra, Soumya Ranjan Patel and Dr. Rakesh Mohanty, Associate Professor of VSSUT, Burla, Sambalpur, Odisha(Guiding Professor)(E-mail:rakesh.iitmphd@gmail.com), to make the world a better place.